 Are located in quiet locations within historic districts.
 European hotel rooms are generally smaller than those in the U.S., and have one queen bed or two twin beds, with private bath.

 11. SINGLE TRAVELERS

-We have space available for two or three singles on each of our tours.
+We have space available for two singles on each of our tours.
 They are provided with single-use double rooms.
 Please contact us for availability prior to booking.

 13. EASY TRAVELERS

 For the enjoyment of all our guests on tour we ask those who choose to travel with Amber Road Tours to be congenial, lighthearted and to take small issues in stride.
 Should you have any issues please address them to your tour manager – he or she is your Amber Road Tours’ representative during your time on tour.
 Once your tour is finished you will be emailed a link to our website where you can leave comments about your experiences and suggestions about how we can improve our services.

 We have a no smoking policy on all tour buses, at group meals and at all sites visited.
 The same policy applies to the use of cellular phones.